 So, upon first lighting this incense stick, the first thing I smelled was a wood and spice base.
 It actually took a few minutes for the palo santo smell to develop, but it does smell like real palo santo.
 It just seems that there are some other fragrant materials in this as well, perhaps sandalwood, spices, and probably some filler.

-I would say these are pretty good, and relatively smoke-free compared to most other palo santo incense sticks which incorporate large amounts of the raw wood.
-They are also relatively cheap compared to some other palo santo incense sticks.
+I would say these are pretty good, and relatively smoke-free compared to most other palo santo incense sticks which incorporate large amounts of the raw palo santo wood.
+They are also relatively cheap compared to some other options on the market.

 Have you tried Shoyeido Overtones palo santo incense sticks?